 The Application Process

-This page is aimed at explaining the undergraduate medicine application process and the steps you will need to undertake on your journey to your medical career.
-Make sure you learn more about Widening Participation at Imperial College School of Medicine when you start your application process.
+This page explains the undergraduate medicine application process at Imperial and the steps you will need to undertake on your journey to your medical career.

 Make the best out of your application

-Step 1 - The Admissions Test
+- Step 1: The Admissions Test (UCAT)

 Work Experience

 We understand that it can be difficult to obtain work experience, or even a volunteering position, in healthcare settings.
 Looking very early should help, as well as being proactive and contacting a wide range of places, for example: voluntary service departments at local hospitals, local GPs, care homes, disability centres, and/or hospices.
+Of course, your work experience does not have to be in a healthcare setting in order to be valuable, or beneficial to your application.
+Look for other opportunities as well, as what you learn from the experience can be even more important than where it is.

 During your work experience, make sure you keep a flexible and open approach.
 The harder you work and the more adaptable you are, the more you will take out of the experience.
-Make notes, so you can remember and reflect upon your experience later on and closer to your interview.
+Make thorough notes, so you can remember and reflect upon your experience later on and closer to your interview.
 Have a look at our Work Experience page for more information.

 Offers